vincode-io/Zavala/README.md

 ## Community

 Let's talk outliners!
-Head over to the Github Forums for outliner discussion and to express what you would like to see in an outliner application.
+Head over to [Discussions](/discussions) for outliner discussion and to express what you would like to see in an outliner application.
 Be sure to read our [Code of Conduct](/documentation/CodeOfConduct.md).

 ## Project Documents